aolaleye/liri/README.md

 #### `node liri.js my-tweets`

-* __This will show the last 20 tweets from a twitter account and when the tweets were created at in your terminal/bash window.__
+* __LIRI will show the last 20 tweets from a twitter account and when the tweets were created at in your terminal/bash window.__

 #### `node liri.js spotify-this-song '<song name here>'`

-* __This will show the following information about the song in your terminal/bash window:__
+* __LIRI will show the following information about the song in your terminal/bash window:__

     * _Artist(s)_
     * _The song's name_